-- 16. The Council may impose a Civil Penalty, as an alternative to prosecution, of up to a maximum of £30,000 in respect of the following offences: - Failure to comply with an Improvement Notice (Housing Act 2004). - Where there is a successful prosecution the courts can impose an unlimited fine. - Failure to licence or other licensing offences relating to HMOs (Housing Act 2004), which applies to both mandatory and additional HMO Licensing Schemes. - Where there is a successful prosecution the courts can impose an unlimited fine. - Failure to comply with an Overcrowding Notice (Housing Act 2004).
+- 16. The Council may impose a Civil Penalty, as an alternative to prosecution, of up to a maximum of £30,000 in respect of the following offences: - Failure to comply with an Improvement Notice (Housing Act 2004).

 Where there is a successful prosecution the courts can impose an unlimited fine.